hackfin/MaSoCist/README.md

 Quick evaluation
 ------------------

 Here's a short howto to set up an environment ready to play with.
-For example, running a virtual RISC-V with a virtual UART console.
+For example, running a virtual instance of a RISC-V with UART console.

 You can try this (for instance) in the browser at

 https://labs.play-with-docker.com

-Register yourself a Docker account login and just playing in your online sandbox (time limit applies).
+Register yourself a Docker account login and start playing in your online sandbox (time limit applies).
 You'll need to build and copy some files from contrib/docker to the remote Docker machine instance.

 Add a new machine instance in the left panel.
-Then use the two-liner:
+Then run the container:

     docker run -it hackfin/masocist